Skip to main content

 vigolium agent audit with both drivers

-When --driver=both, mode must be in the shared set (lite / balanced / deep / revisit / confirm / merge).
-Driver-specific modes (longshot/smoke for piolium, mock for vigolium-audit) require --driver=piolium or --driver=vigolium-audit.
+When --driver=auto or --driver=both, mode must be in the shared set (lite / balanced / deep / revisit / confirm / merge).
+Driver-specific modes (longshot / smoke for piolium; mock / reinvest / refresh for audit) require --driver=piolium or --driver=audit.

 Where findings go